baoqger/chrisbao/source/_posts/understand-http1-1-persitent-connection-golang-part2.md

 }

 ```
-We create 10 goroutines and each goroutine sends 10 sequential requests concurrently.
+We create 10 goroutines, and each goroutine sends 10 sequential requests concurrently.

 **Note**: In HTTP/1.1 protocol, concurrent requests will establish multiple TCP connections.
 That's the restriction of HTTP/1.1, the way to enhance it is using `HTTP/2` which can multiplex one TCP connection for multiple parallel HTTP connections. `HTTP/2` is not in the scope of this post.
 I will talk about it in another article.

-Note that we fully read the response body and close it, based on the discussion in [last article](https://baoqger.github.io/2021/10/25/understand-http1-1-persistent-connection-golang/) the HTTP requests should work in persistent connection model.
+Note that in the above demo, we have fully read the response body and closed it, and based on the discussion in [last article](https://baoqger.github.io/2021/10/25/understand-http1-1-persistent-connection-golang/), the HTTP requests should work in the persistent connection model.

-Before we use the network tool to analyze the behavior, let's image how many TCP connections will be established.
-Since there are 10 concurrent goroutines, so 10 TCP connections should be established and all the HTTP requests should re-use these 10 TCP connection, right?
+Before we use the network tool to analyze the behavior, let's imagine how many TCP connections will be established.
+As there are 10 concurrent goroutines, 10 TCP connections should be established, and all the HTTP requests should re-use these 10 TCP connections, right?
 That's our expectation.

 Next, let's verify our expectation with `netstat` as follows:

 <img src="/images/netstat-concurrent-non-persistent.png" title="tcp termination" width="600px" height="400px">

-it shows that the number of TCP connetions is much more than 10.
-The persistent connection oes not working as we expect.
+It shows that the number of TCP connections is much more than 10.
+The persistent connection does not work as we expect.

-After reading the source code of `net/http` package, I find the follow hints:
+After reading the source code of `net/http` package, I find the following hints:

-The `Client` is defined inside [client.go](https://golang.org/src/net/http/client.go), and `Transport` is one of the properties, what's that?
+The `Client` is defined inside [client.go](https://golang.org/src/net/http/client.go) which is the type for HTTP client, and `Transport` is one of the properties.
 ```golang
 type Client struct {
 	Transport RoundTripper